 Alliance Metals is (was) an old recycling center on the edge of West Oakland that was closed by the city August 27th, 2016.
 It closed because of neighborhood protests and a large development in the works.
 During the day, poor folk would drive up to Alliance in loaded cars and trucks, and desperately poor folk would walk in pushing shopping carts.
 Inside, everyone worked hard to sort their treasure and leave with a little cash.
 Some of the cash was probably spent on liquor and drugs but most of it supplemented poverty-level incomes.
 The film "Dogtown Redeemption" made the case for keeping the center open as a cottage industry serving the homeless and the working poor, but the city council sided with the neighbors.
 (The photos of religious "healers" were taken outside of Alliance and the photos in color are of Alliance"s closing.)
 Click thumbnails for full size.

 RIP: Rest in Peace.
 There are a lot of murders in West Oakland, most of it black men killing other black men -- for "nothing" as the old-timers say.
 A woman.
 An insult.
+Turf.
 Mistakes.
-This sequence was taken at a “Repast" (the party after a funeral) for Donald, a 21-year-old man who wasn't in a gang and who's grandmother called him "a Mama's boy" meaning he liked to cook, spend time with his kids, and visit his ailing grandmother.
-He had three young sons, two Baby Mamas, and had never had a job, but in the Lower Bottoms that seems to be OK.
-The Baby Mamas are the ones who ssually work.
+This sequence was taken at a “Repast" (the party after a funeral) for Donald, a 21-year-old man who wasn't in a gang and who's grandmother called him "a Mama's boy" meaning he liked to cook, spend time with his kids, and visit his other ailing grandmother.
+He had three young sons, two Baby Mamas who worked and he never had a job.
+But somehow, in the Lower Bottoms, that's OK.
 Donald was shot and killed while sitting, almost asleep, in the backseat of a van whose driver was the actual target.
 Most of these murders in West Oakland don't make the news, but the lives lost are always deeply mourned.
 Click thumbnails for full size.